 The Media and Entertainment industry is bigger than ever, and it has been spurred in growth somewhat by the development of new technologies.
 As with any other industry, Media and Entertainment significantly benefit from collecting data and increasing connectivity.

-Here are three main use cases where IoT comes into play in the Media and Entertainment industry:
+Here are three main Applications where IoT comes into play in the Media and Entertainment industry:

 Increase Customer Base and Profitability